Welcome to the Jefferson Center for Holistic Management

 Preparing for travel to Fort Bidwell

 The historic Fort Bidwell Hotel, located just three miles from Springs Ranch, is open again for business.
 Featuring a restaurant serving breakfast, lunch and dinner to guests, this recently remodeled hotel is an icon from the region’s heyday in the early 1900s.
-Please contact us to make reservations.
-Rooms at the Fort Bidwell Hotel are $50 per night.
-Breakfast is $10 and dinner is $18.
-Both are served in a family dining style.
-Other lodging options are available in Cedarville, California, 23 miles from Springs Ranch.
+Please visit their website to make reservations.
+Other lodging options are available in Cedarville, California, 23 miles from Springs Ranch, and in Lake City, about 15 miles from Fort Bidwell (and places in between).
 They include:

 - Surprise Valley Hot Springs